Pruthvi-Parate/IIITB_ASIC/README.md

 <details><summary>Overview</summary>

 In the realm of ASIC VLSI system design, efficient decision-making and control flow mechanisms are paramount to achieving optimal performance and functionality.
 This is where conditional constructs such as "if" and "case" statements play a pivotal role.
 These statements serve as powerful tools for directing the behavior of digital circuits, allowing designers to create dynamic responses based on specific conditions or input values.
-In this context, the intricate interplay between these conditional statements and the underlying hardware architecture forms the cornerstone of crafting sophisticated and responsive ASIC designs
+In this context, the intricate interplay between these conditional statements and the underlying hardware architecture forms the cornerstone of crafting sophisticated and responsive ASIC designs.

 </details>